swent-epfl/public/project/handouts/sprint-one-handout.md

 - [ ] Set up Firebase, including API keys.
 - [ ] Add deploy secrets to your repo.
 > [!WARNING]
 > Do not check-in API keys into your VCS.
-There should be a `.env` file in your `.giignore` that prevents accidental pushes, and you should use that file to store them when developing locally.
+There should be a `.env` file in your `.gitgnore` that prevents accidental pushes, and you should use that file to store them when developing locally.

 ## Sprint 1 Tasks